SebastianNewberry/WSUCTF2025/Forensics/Find_The_Passphrase/Writeup.md

 ![Server.dll Main function](./Main.png)

-We know we have the correct passphrase when the if statement that returns from the programming is not called.
-This means that we need to enter the passphrase "WayneStateUniversity"
+We know we have the correct passphrase when the if statement that returns from the program is not called.
+This means that we need to enter the passphrase "WayneStateUniversity".

 ## Solution